ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 # Magic of "this"

-`this` is the keyword used to refer the OBJECT, refer the below example.
-Output value printed for `this` and `men` object are same, this the proof for reference.
+The main purpose of class is to define the OBJECT, just creating object won't solve our issue.
+As i stated earlier, objects has state.
+We need a mechanism to refer attributes and set the state. `this` is the keyword used to refer the OBJECT in JAVA and Javascript, sample java code below.

 ```java
 public class Human {